 I think any attempt to bully someone into accepting some version of “ideal” is actually an attempt to mask an insecurity or fear of the aggressor.
 And by consequence, all it does is create an insecurity in an otherwise secure person.
 In other words, nobody is born into this world with a negative self-perception; it’s a learned behavior.

 That critical voice in your head is not your own.
-Figure out who’s voice it is and dispel it.
+Figure out who’s voice it is and toss it.

-Recognize that you are an asset as you are; utilize your own greatest strengths, and maintain your free-spiritedness and free-thinking mindset.
-Allow your pockets of peace to grow and expand until they completely fill you.
-We all have something unique and important to contribute, regardless of anything said contrarily.
+Realize that you’re an asset as you are; use your own greatest strengths, and maintain your free-spiritedness and free-thinking mindset.
+Allow the pockets of peace to grow and expand until they completely fill you.
+We all have something unique and important to contribute.

 Keep admiring your authenticity, and become the eye of the beholder.
-If you can maintain that mindset, you might not ever have to look into another mirror again to confirm it.
-It was a courageous and fantastic piece that you wrote, Nicole Marie.
+If you can maintain that mindset, you might not ever have to look into another mirror again.
+It was a courageous piece that you wrote, Nicole Marie.

 Chin square to the ground at all times.
 Salute.